HafsaAhmed7/AI-ML-Engineering-Project/README.md

 ### 📂 Dataset
 -Heart Disease Prediction Dataset (structured medical data from Kaggle).
--The dataset (`HeartDiseaseTrain-Test.csv`) is included in this folder for easy access and reproducibility.
+-The dataset (`HeartDiseaseTrain-Test.csv`) is included in ipynb file for easy access and reproducibility.
 You can click on it to view or download the raw data used in this task.
 ### 🛠️ Methods
 - Logistic Regression model
 - Evaluation via accuracy, confusion matrix, ROC curve